xpipe-io/xpipe/SECURITY.md

 and the Microsoft services.
 In summary, don't rely on Windows Defender to be accurate when it comes to false-positives.

-All artifacts of every release are automatically analyzed on VirusTotal and you can find the results linked at the bottom of every release.
+All artifacts of every release are automatically analyzed on VirusTotal, so uploading the release you downloaded to VirusTotal should instantly show results.
 From there you should be able to get a better overview over the actual threat level of XPipe instead of purely relying on Windows Defender.